 Cyprus regulatory framework for Alternative Investment Funds is fully aligned with the relevant EU Directives in this field.
 AIFs that are established under Cyprus’ fund legislation can be sold on a private placement basis or marketed to professional investors across the EU under the Alternative Investment Fund Managers Directive (AIFMD) passport.

 Fund managers praise Cyprus’ AIFs for their flexibility and cost effectiveness.
 There are no investment restrictions, and compared with other EU jurisdictions, the set-up and maintenance costs for a Cyprus AIF are relatively low.

-AIFs can be established in the following legal forms: Common Fund, Variable Capital Investment Company (VCIC), Fixed Capital Investment Company (FCIC), or Limited Partnership (LP).
+AIFs can be established in the following legal forms: Common Fund (CF), Variable Capital Investment Company (VCIC), Fixed Capital Investment Company (FCIC), or Limited Partnership (LP).
 They can be marketed to different investor categories, including professional and/or well-informed investors, or retail investors.

 Types of AIFs